thelowsunoverthemoon/daikon/README.md

 * Supports all basic matrix operations
 * Generates expressions instead of FOR loops
 * Allows calculations in a single SET /A
+* No external exes, contained within a single batch file

 ## Usage
  expr cant have ? or # or $vars, char limit